frozzare/create-project/readme.md

 ## Labels

-You can add labels to all fields using a another JSON structure in your `project.json`
+You can add labels to all fields using another JSON structure in your `project.json`

 ```js
 {